slowernews/wisdom-tldr/README.md

 > *'If you want to go fast, go alone.
 If you want to go far, go together.' -- African proverb*

-Productivity is different from workflow engineering.

 > *'Your productivity as a manager is measured as the productivity of your team.
 Being seated making stuff is not productive.
 The key principle is putting your team’s productivity first.
 Remember, you are a communication hub and a multiplier.
-Think about what is best for others, and think about the things you can delegate vs. the things that only you can do.
-If you truly work for your people instead of hiding at your desk, just tell yourself: What I accomplished today is not yet visible, but it will be.'*
+Think about the things you can delegate vs. the things that only you can do.
+If you truly work for your people instead of hiding at your desk, just tell yourself: what I accomplished today is not yet visible, but it will be.'*

+Productivity is different from workflow engineering.

 > *'Don’t postpone to tomorrow what other people can do for you today.' -- Warren Buffett*

 > *'Be productive, not cheap.
 Stop dicking around trying to figure stuff out that someone else already knows.'*

 > *'Start as close to the end as possible.' -- Kurt Vonnegu*

 <!-- And use deep work